colonbrack3t/Service-Recomendations-from-Bayesian-updates/README.md

 - Cons- scalability may be difficult

-- TODO review if what I have previously set as 0 prob should really be 0.5
+- TODO review if what I have previously set as 0 prob should really be 0.5, tweak likelihood equation (unsure whether it is actually calculating likelihood accurately)

 ## Explanation of approach